historical-theology/stthomas/return-to-god/syllabus-spring2025.md

 ## Required Materials

-I have prepared a master .pdf document for this class called "The Return to God Reader" (abbreviated "Reader").
+I have prepared a master .pdf document for this class called "The Return to God Reader" (abbreviated *Reader*).
 You are strictly required to do the following:

-1. Print the Reader, preferrably in a neatly bound manner, by the start of the second week of the semester.
+1. Print the *Reader*, preferrably in a neatly bound manner, by the start of the second week of the semester.
-2. Bring the printed Reader with you to class every day for the entire semester.
+2. Bring the printed *Reader* with you to class every day for the entire semester.

 ## Recommended Materials